rolandasj/wc3-stuff/04-Extras/Courier - Ginny.md

 - Poisoning, allows you to deal an additional 20% of the damage dealt
 - Saves from death with a 20% chance

-Once wishes chosen, you cannoy undo or change them, you have to redo the whole thing again.
+Once wishes chosen, you cannot undo or change them, you have to redo the whole thing again.

+Every lobby you will need get lamp and redo buffs, it does not save.
+A horrible horrible thing.
+Do not know if it is a bug or .. just spagheti code.

 ![](./attachments/Courier%20-%20Ginny-1766156596323.webp)